 was a pupil of Alfred Wolfsohn’s for 15 years, exploring the range and expression of the human voice.
 During her physiotherapy career, an understanding of the voice remained crucial to her understanding of patients.
-Sheila has lectured extensively on Wolfsohn at international conferences and at age 83, her voice still has a four-octave range.
+Sheila has lectured extensively on Wolfsohn at international conferences and until the end of her life maintained a four-octave vocal range.